GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 The Lion Recovery Fund, among others, largely supports KopeLion's second year of work on the theme of "creating conversations."
 Participatory conversation involves bringing together different stakeholders, including pastoralists, local leaders, researchers, and policymakers, to foster dialogue, build trust, and co-create solutions.
 It will underpin all of our work, with a particular focus on youth.
 This approach recognizes the importance of local knowledge, values, and practices in addressing complex problems and seeks to empower community members to take ownership of the process that can lead to a positive shift in attitudes, beliefs, and values that lead to sustainable change.

-Our youth festival happened in June this year and was a big success, according to the feedback from the young people who attended.
+KopeLion’s youth festival happened in June this year and was a big success, according to the feedback from the young people who attended.
 We had 100 youths from the Barbaig and Maasai communities come together for two days to learn and discuss different topics that affect their lives in Ngorongoro.
 Several successful young people in honey production, information technology, tourism, and veterinary services shared their stories to inspire others.
 We also had experts in invasive species and family planning who taught the youths through breakout sessions and showed them posters and equipment used for family planning.

-KopeLion conducted two meetings for elders and warriors, which is part of our initiative to initiate conversation within the NCA.
+KopeLion conducted two meetings for elders and warriors, which is part of their initiative to begin conversation within the NCA.
 These meetings aimed to discuss and reaffirm the ban on killing lions (both ritual and retaliatory), its celebrations, and its meaning to the next generation.
 The intent of these meetings is to promote positive attitudes toward lions and understanding of the ecosystem services provided by the ‘lionscape’.

 The established working group consists of 17 members from the 15 villages in which KopeLion operates.
 These members have undergone several training sessions to build their capacity for initiating conversations within their communities using various platforms.
 A WhatsApp group was created to provide opportunities for these members to discuss issues related to coexistence and other aspects that impact the daily lives of the Ngorongoro people.
 The primary goal of this group of influencers is for KopeLion to gather community insights on strengthening our coexistence efforts by involving them in the decision-making process for key projects and activities that are both culturally and environmentally relevant to them.